eworm-de/routeros-scripts/README.md

 RouterOS v6 will become deprecated at some time in the future, but to date it is still the default for these scripts (in branch `main`).
-This will change however, so if you want to stay with RouterOS v6 for some time add these lines to your `global-config-overlay`:
+This will change however, so if you want to stay with RouterOS v6 for some time add these lines to your `global-config-overlay`, if missing:

     # Use branch routeros-v6 with RouterOS v6:
     :global ScriptUpdatesUrlSuffix "\?h=routeros-v6";